 Real Property: Temporary/Repairable Damage: Cost of restoration or repair, even if exceeding diminution in value.
 Felton Oil Co., L.L.C. v.
 Gee, 182 S.W.3d 72 (Ark.
 2004).
 Permanent/Not Repairable: The difference in market value before and after the injury.
 State v.
 Diamond Lakes Oil Co., 66 S.W.3d 613 (Ark.
 2002).
 Personal Property: The difference in the fair market value of the property immediately before and immediately after the occurrence.
 Southwestern Bell Telephone Co. v.
 Harris Co. of Fort Smith, 109 S.W.3d 637 (Ark.
 2003).
 With automobiles, difference in market value may be established by cost of repairs, but only when other competent proof of market value is absent and the cost of repairs is the best available evidence of market value.
 McDaniel v.
 Linder, 990 S.W.2d 593 (Ark.
 Ct.
 App.
 1999).
-Loss of use is allowable in case of automobiles only.
-Southwestern Bell.
+Loss of use damages are also allowed in automobile cases.
+Ark.
+Code Ann. § 27-53-401; see Southwestern Bell (stating that, generally, loss of use damages are not allowed in cases involving personal property).
+The proper measure of damages for the conversion of a personal item is its fair market value at the time and place of the conversion.
+Allen v.
+Sargent, 2022 Ark.
+App.
+14 (Ark.
+Ct.
+App.
+2022).